 INSTITUTE FOR FAITH, WORK & ECONOMICS

-The following are additional Articles, Books, and Links from other sources you may find helpful to fulfill your calling in the marketplace today.
+The following are Articles, Books, and Links from sources you may find helpful to fulfill your calling in the marketplace.

-These links connect you with other ministries serving the marketplace.
+These links connect you with some ministries serving the marketplace.

 These books are recommended for readers who want to better understand the overall workings of faith and business in the marketplace.
 Some of the books emphasize the faith side and others the work side.
 After each comment, the asterisk* ranks the importance of each book (my opinion) with four being the most important and one being the least important.
 The books are in no logical order.
 Each book is also linked directly into Amazon.com for your convenience.
 If purchased through Amazon, we receive a small remuneration.

 Loving God with All Your Mind…Thinking as a Christian in the Postmodern World, by Gene Edward Veith, Jr., Crossway Books, 1987.
 Comment: If you seek a better understanding of the educational process of the mind and how it can better reflect the glory of God, you will enjoy this book. (****)

 The Gift of Work…Spiritual Disciplines for the Workplace, by Bill Heatley, NavPress, 2008.
 Comment: Does a fair job of explaining the importance of developing the spiritual connectors one needs to deal with the trappings of the marketplace. (***)

 Work as Worship, by Mark Russell, Editor, Russell Media, 2012.
 Comments: A collection of Christian CEO’s sharing how their faith brings meaning to the workplace. (***)